 |Wednesday, Dec 14|

 Interested in hourly forecast?
 Get the app

-Records for air cleanliness were first kept in 2020 when the annual average was 21.3 µg/m³.
-This figure was to be expected because it may have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed, in an attempt to halt the spread of the virus.
+Records for air quality were first held in 2019 when a figure of 20.9 µg/m³ was recorded.
+The following year of 2020 saw an improvement when that figure was noted to be 18.9 µg/m³.
+This lower figure was to be expected because it may have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed, in an attempt to halt the spread of the virus.
 Many factories and non-essential production units were also required to close which removed their emissions from the atmosphere, albeit on a temporary basis.
-Worldwide, cities reported a much better quality of air due to the general lack of traffic pollution in city centres due to the pandemic.
+Elsewhere cities reported a much better quality of air due to the general lack of traffic pollution due to the pandemic.

 Major air pollutants, those emitted directly into the environment largely as a result of the combustion of fossil and biomass fuels, include gaseous pollutants (such as sulphur dioxide, nitrogen dioxide, carbon monoxide, and volatile organic compounds) and particulate matter (PM) (including aerosol particles, such as black soot).